-Different decade same widening gyre, Didion peered over its edge, Ginsberg wrote from its pit.
+A different decade but the same widening gyre, Didion peered over its edge while Ginsberg wrote from its pit.

 It is September 2020.
 Orange, ashy light has poured into San Francisco windows and opened eyes for days.
 Fire season.
 Are we all in the gyre?
 Is anyone watching from the edge?

 If you are new to Didion, begin with Slouching Towards Bethlehem.
 Imagine this fierce young talent who sprung into the world like a fully-armored goddess.
 End with Blue Nights and A Year of Magical Thinking, her autobiographies of grief.